-Yes, your kids’ toys really can be organised and easy to pack away.
+Yes, your kids’ toys really can be organized so they are easy to pack away.

-Check out these best tips and ideas to help you organise kids’ toys, and minimise the mess.
+Check out these best tips and ideas to help you organize toys, and minimise the mess!

 Image Credit: projectnursery.com

 As you have probably already noticed, kids thrive in an ordered and predictable environment.
-That means, to organise kids’ toys start by giving a place for every type of toy to be stored when not in use.
+That means, the best way to organize the kids toys starts by giving a place for every type of toy to be stored when not in use.

-I have used most of those options over the last 10 years to organise kids’ toys.
-Right now, most toys are kept in their bedrooms or my home office space.
+I have used most of these options over the last 10 years to organize my own kids toys.
+Right now, most things are kept in their bedrooms or my home office space.
 Previously, there was a lot more toys and books stored in the living room.

-Take note!!
-This is the secret sauce to keeping the kids’ toys from taking over the entire house.
+Take note, this is THE SECRET to keeping the kids’ toys from taking over the entire house.

 Limit the amount of toys your kids have available to play with at a time.